chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 >
 > ~ a core contributor ([2nd paragraph](https://gist.github.com/marick/e8b01375309fafaefb879c4840b6da75#gistcomment-2569261), edits made: content was turned into a list; "..." changed to "," for readability)

-As a result, documentation PRs are either forgotten or reviewed long after their initial submission.
-It's quite difficult to maintain momentum in such a context.

-Finally, reviewing documentation can be just as difficult as reviewing code.
+Reviewing documentation can be just as difficult as reviewing code.
 Some people are faster at reviewing things than others.

+Thus, maintaining momentum when documenting code is difficult:
+- Some documentation PRs are missed/forgotten.
+- Many do not get a timely response from core contributors (one may wait for weeks)
+- Most tend to get merged a week or more after their initial submissions.

 #### Why Not Just Delegate?